SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_segmentations.md

     <td> The surface passing through the contours is visualized by selecting the <b>Lofting Preview</b> <i>CheckBox</i>.
          <br><br>
-         This is the surface that will eventually be used to create a solid model so any surface features that would lead to a poor model (e.g. overlappiing regions) should be identified and fixed.
+         This is the surface that will eventually be used to create a solid model so any surface features that would lead to a poor model (e.g. overlapping regions) should be identified and fixed.
     </td>
   </tr>
 </table>